cloud-based CMMS for asset lifecycle management

 A CMMS like eMaint gives you a wealth of insights into every stage of the asset life cycle. eMaint lets you monitor all the time and money invested into each asset so that you can weigh the total cost of ownership against productivity and output.

-Increasingly, effective life cycle management includes adopting Industry 5.0 and artificial intelligence tools as well.
+Increasingly, effective life cycle management includes adopting Industry 4.0 and artificial intelligence tools as well as CMMS/EAM.
 AI tools are already helping expertise-constrained teams implement predictive maintenance strategies so that they can stay ahead of machine failure and keep their costs low.

 The result?
-Data-driven decision-making that lets your organization make smart choices, improve ROI, and achieve far greater operational efficiency into the future.
+Data-driven decision making that helps asset lifecycle managers make smart choices, improve ROI, and achieve far greater operational efficiency into the future.